cisnes/BITCORN-Multinode/README.md

-# Multinode
+# Bitcorn Multinode

 ----
 ## What is multinode?

-The **Multinode** scripts is a collection of utilities to manage, setup and update masternode instances.
+The **Multinode** script is a collection of utilities to manage, setup and update multiple Bitcorn masternodes on 1 VPS.

-The core of this application is forked from an abandoned project, and we've been passionate about making this even better by including more features and coins/tokens.
-We are quite confident this is the single best and almost effortless way to setup different crypto masternodes, without bothering too much about the setup part.
+Using this multinode script you are able to have around 8 or 9 Bitcorn masternodes running on 1 $5 1GB Ram Vultr VPS Server.

-If this script helped you in any way, please contribute some feedback.
-If you need support, contact Brett or Pineapple in either of these Discords: <a href="https://discord.gg/PpxbJ3u">Pure Investments</a>   or   <a href="https://discord.gg/">CTTV</a>
+If you need support, contact Pineapple or MrAnthony in the <a href="https://discord.gg/eJQJeBB">CCTV Discord</a>

-## Supported masternode projects

-All PIVX based coins can be added to this reository.
-Current supported and updated coins are:

-* BitCORN (CORN)
-* LemonAd (LAD)
-* Carbon Zero (CZE)
-* Find Your Developer (FYD)
 ---

-# Donations

-This is licenced for free, but donations are very welcome.
-It will help me find motivation to update and improve it.
-This script will probably save you tons of money in the long run as you need few VPSs as well!

-Bitcoin:

-    1HUpAVhahnnHxAFTWzXX4t8SNza5qES1aS

-Ethereum:

-    0x67b06be05a0e93fb58b44c561ae3e9440e6c4a47

-DOGE:

-    DDiwzGsPeqQTTuSQX5wyijiEPaFDZvJ9hG

 ## Recommended VPS provider